Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 The temptation to scratch your blisters can increase your pain and expose your skin to infection.

 Put mittens or soft socks on your child’s hands at night or during naps to minimise scratching.
-Trimming your child’s fingernails can also assist in preventing damage.
+Trimming your child’s fingernails can also help prevent damage.

 8. Essential Oils